Transurethral Resection of Bladder Tumor (TURBT) in Sugar Land, TX

 If the cancerous tissue is removable, a TURBT is typically able to separate it and resect the cancer from the bladder entirely.
 However, if the cancer has spread into the wall of the bladder, then it may be best to consider a cystectomy, or the removal of the bladder.
 This will often depend on how quickly the cancer is detected.

 Dr. Carl Ogletree has over 15 years of experience treating patients who are suffering from bladder cancer in Sugar Land, TX.
 He will take the time to properly diagnose your symptoms in order to provide the best treatment option for you.
-If you suspect that you are suffering from symptoms of bladder cancer, contact our office at (281) 565-3569 and schedule an appointment today!
+If you suspect that you are suffering from symptoms of bladder cancer, contact our urology office in Sugar Land at (281) 565-3569 and schedule an appointment today!

 What to Expect